 outside of the Netherlands, Ascension Day is a public holiday, but the Friday after is not.
 So Friday would count as a personal travel day, even if your university is closed.
 However, if you would use it to explore the Netherlands, which is something the Fulbright Commission would highly recommend and encourage, this Friday would not count as a personal travel day (of course, provided that your school/university is closed on that day).

-The only exception to the maximum of 14 days of personal days outside the Netherlands is the Christmas holiday period.
+The only exception to the maximum of 14 days of personal days outside the Netherlands is the holiday period at the end of the calendar year.
 Any days spent outside of the Netherlands between 21 December 2024 and 6 January 2025 will not count towards your personal travel days.

 The Fulbright health benefits do NOT cover you outside of the Netherlands.